A common Expo Centre To Be Established For 4 Cities In Punjab - UrduPoint

 A 'common Expo Centre' To Be Established For 4 Cities In Punjab

-This was agreed in principle by the Advisor to the Prime Minister on Commerce and Investment, Abdul Razak Dawood during an official visit to Gujrat Chamber of Commerce and Industries on Saturday.
+This was agreed in principle by the Advisor to the Prime Minister on Commerce and Investment, Abdul Razak Dawood during an official visit to Gujrat Chamber of Commerce and Industries, said a press release issued here on Sunday.

 The advisor recognized and appreciated the role of industry in those cities for their contribution in overall exports of Pakistan and assured full support to the exporters and industrialists.